Attacks by Islamic extremists in Bangladesh: Nazimuddin Samad

+Nazimuddin Samad (1988 – 6 April 2016) was a law student at Jagannath University and liberal blogger who was reportedly killed by suspected radical Islamists in Dhaka for his promotion of secularism in Bangladesh.
+Unidentified assailants attacked Samad with a machete and shot him to death.
+However, Imran H Sarker, convener of the Gonojagaran Mancha said that the murder had been committed by government collusion in order divert attention from the rape and killing of Sohagi Jahan Tonu, a student of Comilla University.
+The SITE Intelligence monitoring group reported that Ansar al-Islam, the Bangladesh branch of al-Qaeda in the Indian Subcontinent (AQIS), claimed in an online statement on Friday that its members carried out the attack in “vengeance.”

 Shahjahan Bachchu

 Shahjahan Bachchu an acting editor of weekly Amader Bikrampur and former general secretary of Munshiganj chapter of Communist Party of Bangladesh shot dead on 11 June 2018.
-His daughter said to the Daily Star that when bloggers were being killed one after another in Bangladesh, her father received threats on his mobile phones on a number of occasions.
+His daughter said to The Daily Star that when bloggers were being killed one after another in Bangladesh, her father received threats on his mobile phones on a number of occasions.
 He had his own publishing house "Bishaka Prokashoni".
 Main suspect of that murder named Abdur Rahman arrested on 24 June and according to the police press he got killed by gunfight on 28 June 2018.

 S M Saifur Rahman

 On the evening of 21 June 2022, a blogger and rights activist named S M Saifur Rahman was attacked in his Upazila town of Kalaroa in Satkhira.
-He was attacked by Islamic fundamentalists mainly for writing in favor of gay rights and women's freedom of dress.
+He was attacked by an Islamist group mainly for writing in favor of gay rights and women's freedom of dress.
 Saifur was saved due to two people, but he had to suffer for a long time with injuries and pain.
 The assailant threatened him that the next day, hundreds of people from the mosque would take him out of his house and beat him to death.
 Fearing for his life, he went to India the next day on 22 June 2022 to save his life.
 Earlier he has received death threats from militant fundamentalists several times.
 He has been writing on his blog and social media for a long time against religious bigotry and in favor of human rights.